aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/040_project/010-create-project.md

 :::

 Line 16: Projects are installed on the hub cluster and not on the spoke clusters.
 Line 20: Argo CD projects are created with a helm chart.
-Installs the project helm chart from argoproject.
+Installs the project helm chart from `argoproject`.
 Line 25: Iterates through all the workload folders under config/workload folder
 Line 44: project values for each workload.
 Line 46,47: Replace sourceRepos value with the gitops-workload url(  Line 7 below in the project-values.yaml)